awakedev/mylocal/README.md

 # myLocal
-myLocal helps you hire qualified service pros from 600 different services including handyman, tutors, personal trainers, photographers and app developers, for FREE.
+myLocal helps you find and book services from different services including handyman, tutors, personal trainers, photographers and app developers, for FREE.